-This is why the Eureka! is excellent for tall campers, it doesn’t slope towards the end and make you crouch down.
+This is why the Eureka! tent is a top tent for tall people, it doesn’t slope towards the end and make you crouch down.

-What Style of Tent Is Best for Tall Campers?
+What Style of Tent Is Best for Tall people?

-Cabin tents are the best tall tent for tall campers.
-They generally have that even ceiling height and vertical walls, letting tall campers maximize the space.
+Cabin tents are the best tall camping tent for tall people.
+They generally have that even ceiling height and vertical walls, letting tall people maximize the space.

-Dome tents can work as tall tents, but you usually have to go above and beyond to find one with a tolerable level all around.
-For example, a group of three tall campers may need a 12 person size tent to all stand comfortably under most of its ceiling.
+Dome tents can work as tall camping tents, but you usually have to go above and beyond to find one with a tolerable level all around.
+For example, a group of three tall people may need a 12 person size tent to all stand comfortably under most of its ceiling.

 Which tent is most comfortable?

-The Wenzel Klondike is the most comfortable tent that we looked at.
-With the screen room at the front, you can sit and watch the world go by without being eaten alive by bugs.
+The Wenzel Klondike tent is the most comfortable tent that we looked at.
+This two room tent has a screen room setup at the front, you can sit and watch the world go by without being eaten alive by bugs.